Proposed bombing of North Vietnamese dikes: Background

-The dike and dam system on the Red River had been expanded steadily since independence was declared and by 1972 consisted of nearly 2500 miles of dikes, levees, dams and sluices.
+The dike and dam system on the Red River Plain date back to the third century BCE when it was occupied by the rice-farming Lạc Việt tribe.
+In 1108, Vietnamese king Lý Nhân Tông ordered the construction of Đê Cơ Xá east of Thăng Long along the Red River to protect the city from flooding.
+Under the Tran dynasty, construction of dikes along the Red River all the way to the coast were hastened.
+In 1248, king Trần Thái Tông ordered the construction of Dỉnh Nhỉ Đê all along the Red River.
+He established an office called Hà Đê chánh phó sứ hai viên to monitor the dikes.
+In 1231, he issued the construction of reservoirs and canals in Thanh Hóa and Nghệ An.
+According to historians, by 1250, the Red River irrigation system had been recognizably established.
+Because the Red River's sediments continuously expanded to the sea, new sections of the dike system were built along Red River and its channels until it reaches the final end.
+By 1972 it consisted of nearly 2500 miles of dikes, levees, dams and sluices.
 Heavy monsoon rains coupled with the preoccupation of the civilian population that normally maintained the water works, led to extensive flooding in 1971.
 In an attempt to garner international opposition against the newest U.S. strategic bombing campaign, Rolling Thunder, the North Vietnamese Government began a propaganda campaign using images of the flood to allege that the U.S. had begun a strategic bombing campaign against the Red River dikes.
 Given the North Vietnamese tactic of forcing U.S. aircraft to jettison their bombloads and abort their missions, the dikes undoubtedly were their point of impact on occasion, as they may have been for some downed U.S. aircraft.

 Combatants

 North Vietnam

 As the North Vietnamese called on the local population to maintain the military lines of communication, labor was drawn away from dike maintenance.
 The problem was exacerbated by the placement of air defense equipment (AA and GCI) on the dikes and the resulting deterioration caused by the vibration of the guns.
 North Vietnamese SAMs that missed their mark often fell back to earth before exploding, causing additional damage to the dikes.
 As the dikes deteriorated, however, the North Vietnamese sought a way to continue to fight the war and maintain the dikes.
 In order to extract a greater effort from their population, they turned the issue into one that would rally the people, alleging that the United States was bombing the dikes intentionally in order to flood the entire delta.
 Foreign visitors were provided tours of damaged dikes — photographic coverage indicates that most visitors were taken to the same "damaged" dike over a period of several years — to exploit the issue in the foreign press.